lewisd32/Tasker/README.md

   * Maybe also remove the millisecond versions, now that the `MS` constant is there.
 * Add function to cancel a scheduled task
+* Rename "until".
+That's a really bad name for it.
 * Implement priority
   * Tasks that would otherwise be scheduled before a higher priority task, but have a max runtime that indicate they wouldn't finish in time for the higher